 Whenever it is necessary to call off school because of severe weather or impassable roads, you can be notified through our automated system.
-If using Media, the stations utilized for these announcements are: WMT AM 600; KCCK AM 106.9 or FM 88.3; KHAK AM 1360 or FM 98.1; KRNA FM 94.1; or KCRG TV Channel 9, KWWL TV Channel 7, and KGAN TV Channel 2.
+If using Media, the stations utilized for these announcements are: KCRG TV Channel 9, KWWL TV Channel 7, and KGAN TV Channel 2.
 We strongly recommend that families sign up for our district automated announcement system by logging on to Infinite Campus and checking Emergency and General for message preferences.
 You will receive a text or email alerting you to changes in the school schedule.
 Working parents should develop an emergency plan for early dismissals, discuss it with their child(ren).